 • SPANA runs a fixed veterinary clinic centre at Wadi Al Seer

-• Two mobile clinics reach animals in remote communities
+• One mobile clinic to reach animals in remote communities

 • Each year almost 3,000 animals in Jordan are treated